simoncen/Covid-19-Tracker/README.md

 Check out the live coronavirus app at www.cvirustracker.tech.

-The API used in this project stopped displaying the daily values.
+The API used in this project stopped displaying the daily values as well as the recovered cases.
 The whole project still works absolutely fine.

 ## COVID-19 Tracker Web App Project Description